El Cata

 Edward E. Bello Pou, better known by his stage name El Cata, is a Dominican singer and songwriter, who emerged in the music scene in 1999, born and raised in Barahona, Dominican Republic.

 Early life

 Bello is the second son of Maria Luisa Pou Betances.
 He has four sisters.
-At age of five, he emigrated from the Dominican Republic to Puerto Rico and a year later from PR to Miami, Florida where he lived until he graduated from Miami Beach Senior High School.
+Aged five, he emigrated from the Dominican Republic to Puerto Rico and a year later from PR to Miami, Florida where he lived until he graduated from Miami Beach Senior High School.
 While at school, Bello spent most of his time in class writing and composing songs.
 He would walk down the hallways singing the songs that he would write during class.

 After high school, Bello moved with his family to New York, where he studied music at the Bronx Community College.
 While in New York he also worked at a furniture store, as well at the Medicare department for the state, and for HSBC and City bank.

 After living in the United States for over 20 years, he returned to the Dominican Republic to make music for the world.